Updated: 6/14/2023 | Oaxaca Travel Guide

 The months of December through February are very busy in Oaxaca City.
 We highly recommend booking ahead when lodging is more affordable.
 The months of November through May are typically dry with warm days that give way to cool nights.
 Expect occasional rain from June through September.

 - Quinta Real Oaxaca – A luxury hotel located in the center of downtown.
-We attending a wedding in this hotel and found the courtyard fountain absolutely gorgeous.
+We attended a wedding in this hotel and found the courtyard fountain absolutely gorgeous.

 What to do in Oaxaca